 What 5G phones does AT&T sell?

-AT&T currently offers five popular 5G phones, including the Samsung Galaxy S20 5G series phones, the LG V60 ThinQ 5G, and the Samsung Galaxy Note10+ 5G.
+AT&T currently offers a number of 5G phones, including the newest iPhone 12—the first iPhone with 5G capability—the Samsung Galaxy S20, the LG V60 ThinQ 5G, and the Samsung Galaxy Note10+ 5G.
 Fortunately, AT&T often has deals tied to most of its newer phones, so you can save a little extra if you do decide to purchase a 5G phone with AT&T.